-Our annual Seasonal Party at the Imperial Buffet this past week was a great success.
+Our annual Seasonal Party this past week was a great success.
 In addition to delicious food, the TPC served up the latest edition of Card Talk to all attendees, thus saving some postage costs.
 Retrieved from the printers only hours earlier, the Winter edition of our flagship (well … only) publication contains its usual 24 pages of deltiological news and analysis.

 Following up on an article in the Fall edition, TPC member Lorne Smith contributed additional information on the use of Esperanto in postcards, including an account of his visit to the Esperanto Museum in Vienna.
 Among the postcards in Lorne’s collection is one of Prague’s Old Town Bridge Tower (Figure 1), with a message in esperanto and an Esperanto sticker on the front.
 The postcard’s caption has also been translated by the sender.